 When discussing this crime with authorities after his arrest, he noted his intention had been to kidnap and murder Budd.
 But then he saw Budd’s younger sister Grace, and his plans changed.
 He returned for a second meeting, offered Budd the job, and asked if the parents would allow Grace to accompany Fish to his niece’s birthday party that evening at his sister’s home.
 He said the girls were about the same age and would likely make great friends.
 The parents granted permission and Grace left with Fish that day, but never returned.

-The trial for the murders of the three children lasted ten days.
-Fish pleaded insanity, claiming to have heard the voice of God telling him to kill the children.
+The trial for the murders of the three children lasted 10 days.
+Albert Fish pleaded insanity, claiming to have heard the voice of God telling him to kill the children.
 The jury heard evidence from his children, doctors, and his victims’ relatives.
 The most famous and disturbing evidence from the trial was an X-ray of Fish’s genitals.
 Over 20 needles had been embedded there by Fish himself.
 There was much debate on whether his sexual fetishes meant he was insane, but ultimately the jury found him sane and guilty, and the judge ordered the death sentence.

 Thanks to his hunger for human flesh and horrifying fetishes, this boogeyman will live in infamy.